yyc9268/Deep-TAMA/README.md

 >> - The simplest way is just copy and paste all MOTChallenge datasets (2DMOT2015, MOT16, MOT16, MOT20, etc) in 'MOT' folder.
 >> - The compatible datasets are available on [MOTChallenge](https://motchallenge.net/).

+3. Set the variable 'seqlist_name' in 'tracking_demo.py' to the proper name.
+>> - We have already set some sequence groups to test the tracker.
+>> - Add your own tracking sequence group in 'sequence_groups'.

-3. Perform tracking using 'tracking_demo.py'.
+4. Perform tracking using 'tracking_demo.py'.
 >> - tracking thresholds can be controlled by modifying 'config.py'.
 >> - There exist two mode on-off variables in 'tracking_demo.py'.
 >> - 'set_fps' can lower the FPS of the video which is for test on real-time application.